berrypauljoshua/ArduinoStarterKitProjectsBook/README.md

 ## Project 02 - Starship Interface
 A project demonstrating the basics of programming with an Arduino board using variables, functions and if()...else statements to read the state of an input and control outputs.

+## Project 03 - Love-o-Meter
+A project demonstrating reading analog values and using the Serial Monitor to display information from the program and circuit.